 This kind of App is all the rage in today’s world.
 You would know this if you have a Virtual Private Network (VPN) on your gadgets and if most of your friends do too.

-People are known to use VPN For privacy or for some other reasons.
+People are known to use VPNs for privacy or for some other reason.
 Just like most mobile apps, a VPN remains connected in the background, and it drains your phone’s battery fast.

 It is true that VPNs are one type of indispensable App, so you may probably be wondering what to do to find the battery drainage issue.